 - Schedule and run reports on demand with real time-views of Internet activity and extensive drill down reporting.

 - Integrate the solution into existing security and monitoring systems.

-If you are an organization in the education sector, and you would like to witness the effectiveness of WiFi, Internet and content filtering for schools in own environment, we invite to try WebTitan Cloud for WiFi free for thirty days.
+If you are an organization in the education sector, and you would like to witness the effectiveness of WiFi, Internet and content filtering for schools in own environment, we invite to try WebTitan Cloud for WiFi free for fourteen days.
 Our offer consists of a fully-enabled cloud-based filtering service, with no contracts to sign, no credit cards required and no obligation on you to continue with the service at the end of the trial period.

 Throughout your trial period, you will have access to industry leading customer and technical support; and, if you subsequently decide to continue using WebTitan Cloud for WiFi, we offer a choice of flexible and competitive pricing bands.
 Contact us today with any questions you have about content filtering for schools or to start you free trial of WebTitan Cloud for WiFi.